Kipper-Lang/Kipper/kipper/target-js/README.md

 ## Installation

-To install the whole Kipper package with its CLI, run the following command:
+To install the package, run the following command:

 ```bash
 npm i @kipper/target-js